idolpx/iOSDump/README.md

 ![Screen Shot 2017-06-13 at 1.06.17 AM.png](https://s20.postimg.org/v59ebrrh9/Screen_Shot_2017-06-13_at_1.06.17_AM.png) ![Screen Shot 2017-06-13 at 1.08.20 AM.png](https://s20.postimg.org/k4e96qz8d/Screen_Shot_2017-06-13_at_1.08.20_AM.png)

-This project was intended to get me failiar with programming in Python & [Kivy](https://kivy.org) and also to help me learn how data is stored in an iTunes backup.
+This project was intended to get me familiar with programming in Python & [Kivy](https://kivy.org) and also to help me learn how data is stored in an iTunes backup.

 The goal was to dump all of the data from a backup of an iOS device along with an HTML/CSS user interface to simulate the device in a browser to be able to access all of the extracted data.